ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ```
 In that case, as soon as a task terminates or fails, the swarm manager reschedules another task on the _dockertest2_ node.

+### 5. Delete the swarm

+In order to remove the swarm you need to remove each worker node and the master from the swarm itself, by using ``docker swarm leave``.
+Note that you need to specify the ``--force`` flag when you run the command within the master node.